loopbackio/loopback.io/pages/en/lb2/Where-filter.md

 });
 ```

-{% include warning.html content="
+{% include warning.html content="Spell Carefully!

-Spell Carefully!

-If `unit` value is mistyped, for example `'mile'` instead of `'miles'`, LoopBack will silently ignore the filter! "
+If `unit` value is mistyped, for example `'mile'` instead of `'miles'`, LoopBack will silently ignore the filter!
-%}
+" %}

 ### like and nlike